-The 1 World Connected initiative was launched in 2016 to provide an empirical foundation to efforts to close the global digital divide.
-Only a little more than half of the world’s nearly eight billion people are currently able to enjoy the benefits of Internet connectivity.
-The data gathered from 1 World Connected’s research projects provide key decision makers like government departments and international non-government organizations with a data-driven foundation for determining what really works to bring the unconnected online.
+The 1 World Connected initiative was launched in 2016 to provide an empirical foundation for efforts to close the global digital divide.
+Only two-thirds of the world’s roughly eight billion people are currently able to enjoy the benefits of Internet connectivity.
+The insights generated by 1 World Connected’s research projects provide key decisionmakers, such as government departments and international organizations, with a data-driven foundation for determining what really works to bring the unconnected online.

 The Project Continues

-The 1 World Connected team will continue to produce research material, including publications, policy briefs, videos, and podcasts, and participate in prestigious forums such as The Research Conference on Communications, Information and Internet Policy (TPRC) and the Global Digital Health Forum.
-CTIC will also continue its collaborations with numerous international organizations to promote Internet adoption.
-These include GSMA Mobile for Development Foundation, Broadband Commission for Sustainable Development, and EQUALS: The Global Partnership for Gender Equality in the Digital Age.
-Looking ahead, CTIC fellow Leon Gwaka sees more opportunities for the 1 World Connected project.
-As he explained, “Many new connectivity initiatives have been and are being commissioned before and in response to COVID.
-Our work is to profile these to produce empirical evidence on what really works.”
+The 1 World Connected team will continue to conduct studies, write publications, make recommendations, and participate in prestigious forums such as the TPRC Research Conference on Communications, Information and Internet Policy and the Global Digital Health Forum.
+CTIC will also continue its collaborations with numerous international organizations to promote Internet accessibility and adoption.
+These include GSMA Mobile for Development Foundation, Broadband Commission for Sustainable Development, ITU’s Partner2Connect Digital Coalition, and EQUALS: The Global Partnership for Gender Equality in the Digital Age.

 In recent years, antitrust has emerged as one of the most important and dynamic areas of law, particularly with respect to high technology industries.
 At the same time, competition law has become global as China and the European Union have become increasingly important enforcement authorities.
 The United States, European Commission, and China have brought cases against big tech companies and are in the process of considering legislation that would reform the way competition law principles would apply to digital platforms.